 Cornish gardens to visit in Spring

-Cornwall has some of the most magnificent and beautiful gardens to choose from; here are 10 to try this Spring
+Cornwall has some of the most magnificent and beautiful gardens to choose from; here are some to try this Spring

 Trebah Garden – near Falmouth

 Trebah Garden is a beautiful sub-tropical paradise with a stunning coastal backdrop.
 The 25 acre garden descends to its own beach on the beautiful Helford River and houses a distinctive restaurant with a Mediterranean-style terrace.

 The Lost Gardens of Heligan – St Austell